The Singles Network Ministries

 A: One of the significant changes I have seen over the past twenty years is that most churches no longer provide staff resources for singles ministry.
 At first glance, this appears to be a bad trend, but it has brought good.

-It is bad that singles don’t get help with programming (or get any programs) like most other ministries or groups in the church.
-And singles have lost visibility in the church because there is not a designated staff person to keep the Lead/Senior Pastor and other staff informed of their various needs.
+It's unfortunate that singles don’t receive support with programming or access to programs like other ministries or groups in the church.
+Additionally, singles have become less visible in the church because there is no dedicated staff member to inform the Lead/Senior Pastor and other staff about their various needs.

-The good is that it has caused more single adults to step up and take the lead in starting or maintaining singles ministries.
-In some ways, this is better than having an out-of-touch pastor, who was not single for any length of time, trying to understand the needs of single adults, which are often very different than those of married adults.
-Even within “singleness,” there are various stages or seasons, everything from never married, divorced, widows/widowers, single parents, age differences, etc., that cannot all be ministered to in the same way.
+The good thing is that it has encouraged more single adults to step up and lead in starting or maintaining singles ministries.
+In some ways, this is better than having a detached pastor, who was not single for any significant amount of time, trying to understand the needs of single adults, which are often very different from those of married adults.
+Even within “singleness,” there are various stages or seasons, such as never married, divorced, widows/widowers, single parents, age differences, and others, that cannot all be ministered to in the same way.

 The key is that the person(s), whether church staff or lay leader(s), must have a heart for single adults.

-Q: What would be your advice to churches who will not hire a singles pastor but want to minister to singles?
+Q: What would be your advice to churches that will not hire a singles pastor but want to minister to singles?

 A: Start where you can.
-For larger churches, they might be able to offer social events, divorce care, grief sharing, and maybe even some financial resources.
+Larger churches might be able to offer social events, divorce care, grief sharing, and maybe even some financial resources.

-For smaller churches, it might be a small group, social events, or maybe just one of the specialized ministries like divorce care or grief share.
+For smaller churches, it might be a small group, social events, or even one of the specialized ministries, like divorce care or grief share.
 Another option, which our church does, is to partner with another church to provide Bible studies and social activities.

 Q: What advice would you have today for that person who is feeling called to start singles?